palm86/hex_flora/priv/specimens/calobota_cytisoides.md

 ### Distribution in the Hex

 Sand or clay in lower slopes or flats.
-De Doorns Renosterveld Karoo and Hex River Arid Alluvial Fynbos.
+De Doorns Renosterveld Karoo and Hex River Arid Alluvium Fynbos.

 ### References